Financial Aid and Scholarships

 Federal Direct Loan applicants must submit a FAFSA to have their loan eligibility determined.
 After their loans have been awarded, they must accept them as part of their financial aid award acceptance process, and complete Master Promissory Notes and satisfy entrance counseling requirements at, www.studentloans.gov.

 Federal Direct Subsidized Stafford Loan

 Subsidized loan eligibility is based upon the demonstration of financial need and in conjunction with other sources of student assistance.
-The federal government pays the interest on this loan while the student is in school, enrolled at least half-time and, during the six month grace period directly after a student separates from school.
+The federal government pays the interest on this loan while the student is enrolled at least half-time and during the six month grace period directly after a student separates from school.
 For students who are new borrowers after July 1, 2013, interest is paid by the federal government up to 150 percent of the published length of the academic program.
 The student is responsible for all interest on the loan once repayment begins or after 150 percent of the published length of the academic program is exceeded.

-Student borrowers must be enrolled in good standing at least half-time and have been accepted for admission to a program leading to a degree or certificate.
+Student borrowers must be enrolled in good standing at least half-time and have been accepted for admission to a program leading to a degree or eligible certificate.
 Once repayment begins, borrowers are charged a fixed interest rate.
 For current interest rates, visit the Department of Education’s website at https://studentaid.ed.gov/types/loans/interest-rates.

 Students must complete a FAFSA each year to participate in this loan program.